 - diarrhea with blood in the stool

 - temporary mild hair loss (that reverses when the treatment is stopped)

 - burning sensation in plaques on skin

+This is not an exhaustive list of side effects experienced by those who are treated with methotrexate.
 All patients who are treated with methotrexate will have regular blood and laboratory tests to make sure that the drug is not having a harmful effect on their bodies4.